Boa Vista: Travel Instructions

 Cabràl on one side and Estoril on the other, are the residential seaside areas.

-Relatively new is the area called Boas Compras , after the first supermarket on the island.
+Relatively new is the area called Boas Compras, from the first island’s supermarket.

-Rapid development has led to the birth of more external neighborhoods of public housing, such as Bairro Boa Esperança, and those affectionately called by locals Morocco and Dubai (because they are the furthest away).
+Rapid development has led to the birth of more external neighbourhoods of public housing, such as Bairro Boa Esperança, and those jokingly called by locals “Morocco” and “Dubai” (because are the furthest away).

 Food and Drink: A Journey into Local Flavours